National Public Health Accreditation

-Public health accreditation is a national, voluntary standards-based program supported by the Centers for Disease Control and Prevention (CDC), in partnership with the Robert Wood Johnson Foundation.
+Public health accreditation is a national, voluntary, standards-based program supported by the Centers for Disease Control and Prevention (CDC), in partnership with the Robert Wood Johnson Foundation.
 Accreditation standards are based on 12 Domains which include the 10 Essential Public Health Services, Administration and Management, and Governance.

 The Public Health Accreditation Board (PHAB) has been established to serve as the independent accrediting body.
 Please visit the Public Health Accreditation Board website for more information.

-In response to the accreditation standards, OPA provided oversight to the development of the three accreditation prerequisites: a State Health Assessment (SHA), Department Strategic Plan (SP), and a State Health Improvement Plan (SHIP).
+In response to the accreditation standards, OPA oversees the development of the three accreditation prerequisites: a State Health Assessment (SHA), Department Strategic Plan (SP), and a State Health Improvement Plan (SHIP).
 OPA is also responsible for facilitating other PHAB accreditation requirements.
-All of these efforts are designed to improve public health infrastructure, strengthen quality and performance improvement within all public health programs and improve the partnerships we have throughout the state.
+All of these efforts are designed to improve public health infrastructure, strengthen quality and performance improvement within all public health programs, and improve the partnerships we have throughout the state.

 |PHAB began accepting accreditation applications.|